getpelican/pelican-plugins/pelican_comment_system/doc/installation.md

 # Installation

-Activate the plugin by adding it to your `pelicanconf.py`
+Activate the plugin by adding it to your `pelicanconf.py`:

 	PLUGIN_PATH = ['/path/to/pelican-plugins']
 	PLUGINS = ['pelican_comment_system']
 	PELICAN_COMMENT_SYSTEM = True

-And modify your `article.html` theme (see below).
+Then, modify your `article.html` theme as follows below.

 ## Settings

 Name                                           | Type      | Default                      | Description
 -----------------------------------------------|-----------|------------------------------|-------
 `PELICAN_COMMENT_SYSTEM`                       | `boolean` | `False`                      | Activates or deactivates the comment system